catholicmelb/parish-handbook/docs/contents/4-property.md

 This will ensure that the assets of the parish are maintained in good working order.
 It will also assist with finance planning, reducing the risk of parishes incurring unbudgeted capital and or maintenance expenditure.

-The Archdiocese’s Property and Infrastructure Office has issued guidelines for **Maintenance of Church Property** as well as a [Capital and maintenance 5-year plan template](https://camorgau.sharepoint.com/:x:/s/PAH-Finance/EVkyLOvXjVRNqgVBGXcqHHIBlJ00fjuZcjMEqyDWFp08Kg?e=A6cupZ) for reference.
+The Archdiocese’s Property and Infrastructure Office has issued guidelines for **Maintenance of Church property** as well as a [Capital and maintenance 5-year plan template](https://camorgau.sharepoint.com/:x:/s/PAH-Finance/EVkyLOvXjVRNqgVBGXcqHHIBlJ00fjuZcjMEqyDWFp08Kg?e=A6cupZ) for reference.

 Parishes are encouraged to document an asset-inspection program that covers the following items: